 When I started as an entrepreneur, I didn’t fully grasp what it meant to operate effectively.
 It wasn’t until one of my mentors, the COO of Indus Hospital, a fully non-profit hospital in Pakistan, got together after a workout one day.
 I admired his role and asked him, “What is the most important part of being a leader?”
 His answer — be effective.

 While running Roshni Rides, I discovered what he meant by this.
 The best things often come from starting and iterating.
 Our business was an app and web-based.
 Initially, we knew that we needed a high volume of riders to recoup our costs.
 To generate cash flow quickly, we leveraged a manual process to be more effective.
 That process allowed us to build momentum and bring in money faster.
-For example, until we could automate the process of tracking drivers to routes, I would manually pinpoint where drivers should pick up the women who needed to go to their place of work.
+For example, until we could automate the process of tracking drivers to routes, I would manually pinpoint where drivers should pick up the women who needed a ride to work.

 In entrepreneurship, nothing is done for you.
 To be successful, your bias must be towards action and a unique tenacity to make sure tasks move forward.
 It’s all about getting stuff done, no matter how it gets done.

 In consulting, that same attitude applies.
 Clients don’t always outline exactly what they need from you.
 Instead, they will give you the symptoms of a problem and rely on you to diagnose the root cause.
-For example, if sales aren’t going well for the client, they rely on the consultant to dig deeper and effectively work to analyze the root cause of the problem.
+For example, if a client’s manufacturing line is not meeting its yield objectives, they rely on the consultant to dig deeper and effectively work to analyze the root cause of the problem.

 Out-of-the-box thinking allows entrepreneurs to rise more effectively to the job of consulting.